shuvosb17/AWS-Cloud-Technical-Essentials/Week 01/Module 01/README.md

 ## In Summary

-- The EC2 instance uses an IAM role to get temporary, secure access to AWS services.
+- The EC2 instance uses an IAM role to get temporary, secure access to AWS services
-- The app never stores permanent passwords or keys.
+- The app never stores permanent passwords or keys
-- This is the safest and most common way for AWS apps to access other AWS services.
+- This is the safest and most common way for AWS apps to access other AWS services